I’ve run the script jenkinshangWithJstack.sh and shared the data with CloudBees Support.

 timestamped at 20180925112359.
 So what was happening at that time?

-The next step is to look at the sub processes running at that time.
+The next step is to look at the threads running at that time.
 Inside the topdashHOutput folder, open the corresponding

 PID USER PR NI VIRT RES SHR S %CPU %MEM TIME+ COMMAND 20379 jenkins+ 20 0 17.9g 15g 17m R 89.2 64.0 248:38.86 java

-To make this correlation, we only need to convert the PID value 20379 to hex, which is 0x4f98.
-Now we find the
+To make this correlation, we need to convert the PID value 20379 to hex.
+We can use

-process who’s nid value is 0x4f98 in the jstack file.
+thread who’s ‘nid’ value is 0x4f98 in the jstack file.

 "Gang worker#0 (Parallel GC Threads)" os_prio=0 tid=0x00007f2558caa800 nid=0x4f98 runnable